tekkaonigiri/tekkaonigiri/README.md

 # 💫 About Me:
 Hello!
 I’m Nicole!
 I am a first-year Artificial Intelligence major at UCSD (woohoo! go tritons).
-I am interested in the mathematical/conceptual aspects of Computer Science and AI and would like to apply my knowledge to Cognitive Behavioral Neuroscience in the field of Healthcare AI.
-I am most familiar with frontend development but am current expanding my knowledge in machine learning, robotics, and deep learning models.
+I am interested in the mathematical/conceptual understanding of CS/AI and would like to double major in Cognitive Behavioral Neuroscience in hopes of entering Healthcare AI.

-I absolutely love iced tea, boba, math, sketching, and reading murder mystery/thrill novels.
-My dream morning routine is to WILLINGLY wake up early, head to my favorite cafe, Pavement Coffeehouse or Philz Coffee, buy a 16 oz unsweetened black iced tea, and reread the books from the King and Maxwell series.
+Currently, I am very familiar with frontend development, computer vision (CNNs, IOUs, YOLO), and recommender systems, but I am always expanding my knowledge in technology.
+I'd like to learn more about APIs and performance engineering.

 “Just keep swimming!” - Dory from Finding Nemo
 <br>